srcworks-software/Cyckle-ai/README.md

 # FAQ (Frequently Asked Questions)
 These are some questions that are probably never asked but just incase they are, here you go.
 ## What model does Cyckle use?
-Despite using the *GPT*4all library, it actually utilizes ```orca-mini``` (a llama based model) as it's model.
+Despite using the *GPT*4all library, it actually utilizes ```phi3``` as it's model.
 We do not plan on adding anymore, though the model itself may change as we aim to have a more lightweight approach to local LLMs.
 ## Will Cyckle be packaged into my distro's package repos?
 For the future we do plan on packaging for Debian 13 (Trixie) but we do not have plans for other distros.
 ## What system do I need for Cyckle?